mvdnbrk/laravel-mix-docs/extract.md

 <script src="/js/app.js"></script>
 ```

-In effect, we pay a small HTTP request penalty, in exchange for improved long-term caching.
+In effect, we pay a small HTTP request penalty, in exchange for improved long-term caching of vendor code that very rarely will change.

 ## What's That Manifest File?